MuFake/TDS-Tutorial/ControllerTutorial.md

 You have finished the `PlayerController` tutorial, you can run the game to test if the components work.

 You can also change the public variables in Unity to customize the controller to how ever you like it.

+To finish off, create a new folder and name it `Prefabs`.

+Drag and drop the `Player` and the `Main Camera` into the `Prefabs` folder.

+Now you may drag and drop the `Player` and the `Main Camera` into your new scene to have a functioning Controller.